 Over the next year, we will also see companies reaping the benefits of cookies well beyond first-party data.
 Companies will continue sealing partnerships to share anonymized second-party data, but we are likely to see a flourishing of third-party inputs.
 When visiting an unrelated website, you can connect the customer’s activity there to your offer.
 For example, by using platforms like Salesforce Audience Studio, you can track a person that showed interest in traveling and use this information to offer them travel insurance.

 Such complexities will bring additional focus on data processing and management strategies.
-Automation will play a key role in maintaining databases, but as forward-looking companies realize the importance of data, we will see new monitoring systems in place, including those complementing automation with human check-ups.
+Automation will play a key role in maintaining databases, but as forward-looking companies realize the importance of data, we will see new monitoring systems in place, including those complementing automation with human checkups.
 For example, when triggering the deletion of certain customer data given certain conditions are met, the automation can be set up to deliver reports that can be checked before the action is carried out.

 2. Refined segments bringing customer behavior to the forefront

 With the boom of powerful platforms, marketers can track customer data across different channels and better understand the behavior of their audience.
-For example, just by tracking mentions of your company on social media, you can enhance customer records and use the information to create very specific campaigns for high engagers.
+For example, by tracking mentions of your company on social media, you can enhance customer records and use the information to create very specific campaigns for high engagers.

-On the other hand, something we are likely to be seeing less is the “preference center” feature in newsletters.
+Meanwhile, something we are likely to be seeing less is the “preference center” feature in newsletters.
 Letting people manage their opt-ins didn’t prove to be very effective and received little engagement overall.
 Considering how complex this setup can be — both for the technical side of the process and deciding what the opt-ins should be — we will see preference centers further fading away.

 3. Hyper-personalization on the rise

 Personalization has been a trending topic in marketing for a long time — and yet, it’s largely misunderstood.
 You may feel like you’re doing personalization when using Dear <First Name>, but that’s not the case.
-Smart marketers know that this doesn’t actually matter much — it’s all about giving content relevant to customers’ interests.
+Smart marketers know that this doesn’t matter much — it’s all about giving content relevant to customers’ interests.

 Another increasingly popular approach to email personalization is the content-driven focus.
 Companies design email templates with columns and fields that are populated with personalized content based on a unique customer profile, such as product launches, seasonal offers, updates and recommendations.
-For example, car owners can get maintenance reminders and discounts on accessories that are specific to their vehicle.
+For example, car owners can get maintenance reminders and discounts on accessories specific to their vehicles.
 By leveraging machine learning to optimize the content over time, the recommendations become highly accurate.

 4. Expanding platforms vs. new lines of thinking

 That’s why an alternative has emerged.
 Some companies are realizing that the idea of creating a “unique customer record” is simply unattainable.
-Instead, they focus on the things they actually can do.
+Instead, they focus on the things they can do.
 CDP certainly has a lot of potential, but it may not be the golden bullet — and it was this precise idea that prompted a new line of thinking that we are likely to see more in the future.

 After all, you may not always be able to match customer data to a specific individual.
-Relations between customers and brands become more ephemeral: temporary, short, and loose.
+Relations between customers and brands become more ephemeral: temporary, short and loose.
 Marketers that realize that they don’t need the full picture to do effective marketing may be able to carry out more flexible campaigns without the complexities of a CDP.

 5. Segmentation in the hands of marketers

 Simplifying these processes will be the key to future success.
 There are already a few solutions emerging, including powerful add-ons or internal data warehouses.
 The latter work with “marketing partitions” that allow BI specialists to analyze the data and pass the relevant datasets on to marketing automation to be consumed for campaigns.
 Despite the hard IT work, this empowers marketers to make smarter choices.
-Various solutions on the market show that companies can access intuitive segmentation features that bring segmentation back in the hands of marketers.
+Various solutions on the market show that companies can access intuitive segmentation features that bring segmentation back into the hands of marketers.